Debra Rucker Coleman, Architect

 Exterior Wall Construction

 While a few Sun Plans are designed with thicker walls, SIPs (structural insulated panels), many have 6" exterior walls.
 SIPs are easily interchangeable with the 6" walls and there are many ways to achieve higher R-values such as adding more exterior insulation or making the walls thicker such as with "field changes" by the builder.
-The predominant exterior wall type is mentioned in the DETAILS tab for each house plan.
-Custom Energy Specs list options for various climates.
+The predominant exterior wall type is mentioned in the description for each house plan.
+Custom Energy Specs will list options for various climates.

 ICF (Insulated Concrete Forms)

 If a plan has ICF first floor walls, it can be seen in the ICF column.
-Many Sun Plans with basements have ICF walls, but those are NOT listed on the House Plan List since that is very easy to change and the Custom Energy Specs typically list those options including poured in place concrete walls or precast concrete walls.
+Many Sun Plans with basements have ICF walls, but those are NOT listed on the House Plan List since that is very easy to change and the Custom Energy Specs typically list those options including poured-in-place concrete walls or precast concrete walls.

 Exterior Materials

 Exterior finishes of the walls and roofs are one of the easiest items of a plan to modify.
-Changing all or parts of exterior walls to siding, brick, stone and stucco; and roofs to metal, shingles, or tile is relatively easy and can often be done as a "field change" by builders.
+Changing all or parts of exterior walls to siding, brick, stone, and stucco; and roofs to metal, shingles, or tile is relatively easy and can often be done as a "field change" by builders.

 Foundations

 The foundation type for each house plan is mentioned in the text of each design.
 Concrete slab-on-grade is generally the most cost-effective foundation for hot and cold climates when the house site is relatively flat.
-Concrete slabs helps stabilize interior temperatures.
+Concrete slabs help stabilize interior temperatures.
 In addition, the concrete slab has high thermal mass which reduces interior temperature fluctuations.
 All basements have concrete slabs and these can also benefit the first floor when air circulates between the two floors.
 Some house designs have a full or small crawlspace designed to allow for utility access.
 Foundation changes can be made through Architectural Services.

 Orientation and Land